 If you visit Vietnam, you will see Vietnamese dragon images in many architecture, temples, palaces, and traditional dresses.
 The dragon image holds a high profile and is very dear to the locals, even in Vietnamese art.

-While dragons are frequently used in reference to China and other countries that are heavily influenced by the Chinese culture and Chinese dragons, none has gone as far as Vietnam to claim the Vietnamese dragon as their ancestor and to give the capital of the country the name of this sacred and mythical animal.
+While dragons are frequently used in reference to China and other countries that are heavily influenced by Chinese culture and Chinese dragons, none has gone as far as Vietnam to claim the Vietnamese dragon as their ancestor and to give the capital of the country the name of this sacred and mythical animal.
+Let’s get to know more bout dragon in Vietnamese History.

 The Legend Of The Vietnamese Dragon

 The Chinese dragons and their culture have impacted many oriental countries.
 The Vietnamese population, for instance, is close to their robust culture and national identity, including the dragons.
-The ancestral Vietnamese dragon has been an important ancient myth since the Bronze age in the Red River Basin.
+The ancestral Vietnamese dragon has been an important ancient myth since the Bronze Age in the Red River Basin.
+Hence, there are many stories that you can hear about a dragon in Vietnamese History.

 In his book, “The Power of Myth,” Joseph Campbell writes that myth is not nonexistent in this ever-growing world.
 Evidently, in the culture of Vietnamese dragons, legend has played a crucial role in providing the most profound spiritual potential, inspiring history in ways one never thought of.